A3Data/hermione/README.md

 ### Why Hermione?
 To bring in a little of the **A3Data** experience, we work in Data Science teams inside several client companies and it’s undeniable the excellence of notebooks as a data exploration tool.
 Nevertheless, when it comes to the product and its context, when the models needs to be consumed, monitored and have periodic maintenance, putting it into production inside a Jupyter Notebook is not the best choice(we are not even mentioning memory and CPU performance yet).
 And that’s why **Hermione appears**!
+We have been inspired by this brilliant, empowered and awesome witch of Harry Potter  to name this framework!
+It's a way reinforce we posture, A3Data, about female empowered in Technology.

 ## Installing